hamdiwanis/nativescript-shine-button/README.md

 ## Angular

-Add this to app.module.ts so you can use a Gradient tag in the view:
+Add this to app.module.ts so you can use a ShineButton tag in the view:

 ```
 import { registerElement } from "nativescript-angular";